 Goldfish Management Program

-City staff recorded the following results from the lake:
+City staff recorded the following results

 - Total of 120 kg of fish, equalling several hundred fish collected;

 - 5 separate species were identified, all introduced in some form;

 - 16 large Koi were recorded, ranging in size from 30 cm and 3.5 kg to 76 cm and 9 kg (largest recorded in the province);

 - No rainbow trout were recorded, despite the lake being annually stocked with this species (although not stocked in 2018); and